 A limit on the number of times that an ad can be shown to a given user.

 A SQL join-type that returns all rows from both tables, even if they don't meet the join criteria.
 If a given row doesn't join, the columns from the other table will return NULL.

 Unified command-line tool for Google Cloud and distributed via Google Cloud SDK.

-Data from a Google-owned and operated product; for example, YouTube, Google Search, and Google Chrome.
+Data from a Google-owned and operated product.
+Examples: YouTube, Search, Shopping, Gmail, Performance Max, Chrome.
 Learn more about the data that can be linked to Ads Data Hub and the rules for joining data.

 A SQL join type that returns all rows that meet the join condition.
 Only rows satisfying the join condition, or intersection, are returned.